WordPress/gutenberg/docs/designers-developers/developers/block-api/block-metadata.md

 ## Internationalization

-Localized properties will be automatically wrapped in `_x` function calls on the backend of WordPress when using `register_block_type_from_metadata`.
-These translations are added as an inline script to the `wp-block-library` script handle in WordPress core or to the plugin's script handle when it defines metadata definition in the `block.json` file that contains the `textdomain` field.
+WordPress string discovery automatically will translate fields marked in the documentation as translatable using the `textdomain` property when specified in the `block.json` file.
+In that case, localized properties will be automatically wrapped in `_x` function calls on the backend of WordPress when executing `register_block_type_from_metadata`.
+These translations are added as an inline script to the `wp-block-library` script handle in WordPress core or to the plugin's script handle.

-WordPress string discovery automatically will translate these strings using the `textdomain` property specified in the `block.json` file.

 **Example:**